CPDN-git/openifs_control_code/README.md

 First ensure that libzip is installed using (on an Ubuntu machine): sudo apt-get install libzip-dev

+Then we need to obtain the RapidXml header for parsing XML files.
+This is downloaded from the site: http://rapidxml.sourceforge.net/
+We only need the file: 'rapidxml.hpp'

 g++ openifs.cpp -I./boinc -I./boinc/lib -L./boinc/api -L./boinc/lib -L./boinc/zip -lboinc_api -lboinc -lboinc_zip -static -pthread -std=c++11 -o openifs_0.1_x86_64-pc-linux-gnu

 To compile the controller code on a Mac machine:

-First ensure libzip is installed: brew install libzip
+First ensure libzip is installed: brew install libzip And that we have obtained the RapidXml header.

 Build the BOINC libraries using Xcode.
 Then build the controller code: